-Top 11 Truths About Narcotic Painkiller Meds
+Top Truths About Narcotic Painkiller Meds

 Over-the-Counter Painkillers or Narcotics: The Choices Are Numerous

 Strong painkillers like opioids, also known as narcotics, require a prescription and have special DEA rules for dispensing by your pharmacist.

-In contrast, over-the-counter pain medicines, also called “OTC” or nonprescription pain medicines, are treatments you buy yourself without a prescription at the pharmacy - like Advil (ibuprofen), Aleve (naproxen), or Tylenol (acetaminophen).
-However, all of these drugs - prescription or not - can have serious consequences if not used properly and taken as directed on the OTC Drug Facts label or prescription label and by your doctor.
+All of these drugs - prescription or not - can have serious consequences if not used properly.
+Take as directed on the OTC Drug Facts label or Prescription Medication Guide and always follow your doctor's instructions.

 Narcotic Overdoses Can Fatally Slow Your Breathing

 - But it does not take a large overdose to slow breathing, and this is especially true if a narcotic is combined with another central nervous system depressant such as alcohol or a benzodiazepine like alprazolam (Xanax).
 These agents should never be combined with opioids.

 Where Do Abusers Get Prescription Painkillers?

 In a National Survey on Drug Use and Health, those 12 years and older were asked how they obtained prescription drugs of abuse.
 Over 50 percent who used pain relievers said they got them 'from a friend or relative for free', or they stole them.

 Tramadol and Hydrocodone Are Now More Strictly Prescribed

-Constipation Can Be a Dangerous Side Effect of Opioids
+Constipation: A Dangerous Side Effect of Opioids

 Opioids cause constipation by binding to intestinal receptors and slowing down your bowel movements.
-If you take an opioid for pain, and have less than three bowels movements per week, with straining, hard stools, or incomplete bowel emptying, you may need a short-term laxative or a prescription agent for opioid-induced constipation such as:
+If you take an opioid for pain, and have less than three bowels movements per week -- with straining, hard stools, or incomplete bowel emptying -- you may need a short-term laxative or a prescription agent for opioid-induced constipation such as:

 Experts Don’t Recommend Opioids For All Pain

-Acetaminophen in Combo Painkillers Can Be Dangerous
+Tylenol (acetaminophen) in Painkillers Can Be Dangerous, Too

 OTCs: Ibuprofen, Naproxen or Acetaminophen Are Effective for Pain